Fmusyoki/plp-mern-stack-development-classroom-react-js-jsx-and-css-mastering-front-end-development-MERN-Stack/README.md

 # 🛠️ Project Setup
 Follow these steps to get the development server running on your local machine.

-Prerequisites
+#Prerequisites
 Node.js (v18 or higher recommended)

 npm (Node Package Manager)

-Installation
+# Installation
 Clone the Repository:
 Bash
 git clone YOUR_REPOSITORY_URL
 cd your-project-name
-Install Dependencies: This command installs React, React Router, Tailwind CSS, and other necessary packages.
+#Install Dependencies: This command installs React, React Router, Tailwind CSS, and other necessary packages.
 Bash

-npm install
+# npm install
-Start the Development Server: Vite will start the application and provide a local URL (usually http://localhost:5173).
+Start the Development Server: Vite will start the application and provide a local URL (usually http://localhost:5173). npm run dev

-Bash

-npm run dev
 Your application should now be accessible in your web browser.

-📂 Project Structure
+# 📂 Project Structure
 The codebase is organized following standard React conventions for clarity and scalability:

 src/